mkhalid578/Muhammed-Chhun-Blog/README.md

 ### Muhammed Khalid @mkhalid578 (Team Lead)
 will write the....
 * Function responsible for allowing users to upload pictures
-* Function responsible for allowing users to share links
+* Function responsible for adding blogs
-* Construct a graphical user interface
-* Work on a database
+* Adding comments to blogs

 ### Chhun Kim @chhunkim
 will work on...
 * Function to allow users to update a blog which they have alread posted
 * Function that will allow users to upload and/or embed videos to the blog
 * Construct a graphical user interface

-* Work on a database
+### Together

+will work on...
+* Database if time allows.